slevithan/oniguruma-parser/README.md

   - Standalone `\xC0` to `\xF4` throw error "too short multibyte code string". *This is an apparent bug.*
   - If the range is within a non-nested, negated character class, `\xF5` to `\xFF` fail to match anything, but don't throw. *This is an apparent bug, which can be worked around by nesting the class.*

 > In future versions, parsing of invalid standalone encoded bytes `\x80` to `\xFF` at the end of a character class range will be treated as `\x7F`, rather than erroring.
-This library intentionally doesn't reproduce Oniguruma bugs, so standalone `\xF5` to `\xFF` will continue to error if not used at the end of a character class range.
+This library intentionally doesn't reproduce Oniguruma bugs, so standalone `\xF5` to `\xFF` will continue to error if not at the end of a character class range.
 </details>

 ## About